Would you like to have conversations in English but don’t know what to talk about?

 - What's your favourite season and why?

-- What's your favourite type of weather, and why do you like it?
+- What's your favorite type of weather, and why do you like it?

 - Do you prefer sunny or rainy weather, and why?